-At Hillcross Primary School we are committed to providing an environment where every person has the right to be themselves, feel included and be able to learn in a safe and happy environment in which they can thrive.
+At Hillcross Primary School we are committed to providing an environment where every person has the right to be themselves, feel included and be able to learn in a safe and happy environment.
 Everyone at our school is equal and treats each other with respect and kindness.
-We embrace and teach British Values and children's rights (UNCRC) as these are very important to our development and the manner in which we react to and treat others.
+We embrace and teach British Values and children's rights (UN convention) as these are very important to our development and the manner in which we react to and treat others.
 Article 2 (non-discrimination) states, 'The Convention applies to every child without discrimination, whatever their ethnicity, gender, religion, language, abilities or any other status, whatever they think or say, whatever their family background.'

 The well-being of all pupils and staff is a key priority therefore bullying of any kind is unacceptable and will not be tolerated in our school.
 We take all incidents of bullying seriously, because bullying is destructive and can cause physical and emotional harm to those involved.
 No-one deserves to be a victim of bullying.
-Everybody has the right to be treated with respect, so pupils who choose to bully others, will be given appropriate consequences (in line with our Behaviour Policy) and supported in making better behaviour choices.
+Everybody has the right to be treated with respect, so pupils who choose to bully others, will be given appropriate consequences (in line with our Behaviour Policy).

-At Hillcross Primary School, we acknowledge that, although rare, bullying behaviour does (and could) happen from time to time - indeed, it would be unrealistic to claim that it does not.
+At Hillcross Primary School, we acknowledge that, although rare, bullying behaviour does happen from time to time - indeed, it would be unrealistic to claim that it does not.
 If bullying does occur, incidents are dealt with promptly and effectively in accordance with this policy.
-Senior leaders will be involved in supporting the children (including the perpetrator and victim), staff and the families involved in reaching the best possible outcome.
+Senior leaders will be involved in supporting the children, staff and the families involved in reaching the best possible outcome.
 This will include a full investigation into what has happened and will include information from all parties involved, including bystanders or witnesses to the events.
-All childrens' voices must be heard to ensure all parties feel listened to, and understand how it was resolved and why the given decisions were made.